 We had a teacher with enough foresight to realize that part of our mathematical education should include learning to solve problems using a computer.
 It was far from the graphical desktop experience we have today.

 A large, clunky, noisy teletype terminal sat to one side in the room.
 Connecting this keyboard/ impact printer device to a remote very large computer was an acoustical coupled modem.
-This allowed us to take the ordinary telephone handset and firmly push it into two rubber surrounded cups for the mouth and earpiece.
-The connection speed allowed printing on the terminal up to about 5-10 characters per second.
+This allowed us to take the ordinary telephone handset and firmly push it into two rubber surrounded cups for the mouth and ear piece.
+The turtle like connection speed allowed printing on a terminal at approximately 5-10 characters per second.

-This auspicious beginning launched me into a career.
-I started my technical career with 4 years in the Marine Corps as technical support for aircraft navigational ground control systems.
+This inauspicious beginning launched me into a career.
+I started my technical career with the Marine Corps as technical support for aircraft navigational ground control systems.
 The following outline describes the overall function of the unit I was in.